 Single User License

-The license is stored on a local PC or a CmDongle plugged into a local PC.
+The license is stored on a local PC, a local device or a CmDongle plugged into a local PC.
 The software runs on the same computer/machine.

 Single User License in a Virtual Machine

 The license is bound to a virtual machine.
-When copying the virtual machine, the license becomes invalid.
-When moving the virtual machine, you decide whether the license will stay valid (high availability) or become invalid.
+If copying the virtual machine, the license becomes invalid.
+If moving the virtual machine, you decide whether the license will stay valid (high availability) or become invalid.

 The license is stored on a license server in the network.
 It is used by PCs as a floating license.